 Alcoholism can be treated in many ways, depending on each individual’s circumstance and relationship with alcohol.
-Accepting the fact that you, a friend, or a loved one, may have a problem with alcohol can be difficult and challenging.
+Accepting the fact that you, a friend, or a loved one, may be looking for alcohol rehab can be difficult and challenging.
 The issues surrounding the effects of alcohol abuse and going about treating alcoholism are often quite complex, which is why Port of Call are here to help you understand alcohol’s effects and navigate towards the right help and treatment option at the right time.
-Our addiction specialists can help you access the most appropriate treatment solution for you, from an initial intervention, right through to securing you a detox or rehab programme.
+Our addiction specialists can help you access the most appropriate treatment solution for you, from an initial intervention, right through to securing you a detox or local rehab programme.
 For further confidential and impartial advice on how you can access the help you need, call us for free on 08000029010.

 Call back request